Universal Credit is a payment to help with your living costs

 In some circumstances, you can ask to have your Universal Credit paid differently to help you manage your money.
 You can get paid every two weeks instead of every month.
 If you have difficulty managing your rent payments, you can also ask about getting your rent paid straight to Karbon instead of it being paid to you, these are known as Alternative Payment Arrangements (APA).

 What if I’m not very good with using the internet?

-The application is online now if you get confused or are unable to complete it, speak to the Money Matters Team for help in filling it in.
+The application is online now if you get confused or are unable to complete it, speak to the Tenancy Sustainment team for help in filling it in.
 If you’re expected to look for work you’ll get an online account to record any change of circumstances and activities relating to your job searches.
 Your work coach will speak to you through your online journal, too.
 If, like me, you aren’t familiar with digital tools, you’ll need to learn some basic skills.
 This will mean you can do things like copy and paste web addresses as evidence of jobs you’ve applied for and forward emails to the people who need to see them.
 Improve your digital skills for free with Karbon’s Foundations for Life Team.

 How do I avoid being sanctioned?

 You need to be honest with your work coach.
 Let them know what you can and can’t do.
 Tell them about any health issues or difficulties you will have applying for jobs or taking job offers.
 It’s important that your work coach has realistic expectations of what you are able to do, and that you understand your claimant commitment.
 If you think your claimant commitment is incorrect let us know and we will help you to challenge it if so.

 Make sure you report all changes in circumstances via your journal, or through the UC Helpline.
 Failure to report changes, including changes in your rent and household, might result in underpayments or overpayments, and you could get a civil penalty of £50.

 I get UC but I’m still struggling financially